metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.44.0

+- The `metabase.driver.sql-jdbc.execute/read-column` method, deprecated in 0.35.0, has been removed.
+Replace all implementations of this method with implementations of `metabase.driver.sql-jdbc.execute/read-column-thunk`.

 ## Metabase 0.43.0

 - The `:expressions` map in an MBQL query now uses strings as keys rather than keywords (see